kajusK/Darkstar-Mk.II/Measurements.md

 ![Spektral](./images/spektral.jpg)

-It the prototype measured, I used XP-L2, 4000K LEDs, one with CRI > 70, second with CRI > 80.
+In the prototype measured, I used XP-L2, 4000K LEDs, one with CRI > 70, second with CRI > 80.